Gentleman1983/advent-of-code-2025/aoc2025/Day12.md

 Consider the regions beneath each tree and the presents the Elves would like to fit into each of them. **How many of the regions can fit all of the presents listed?**

+# Part Two

+The Elves thank you profusely for the help and start rearranging the oddly-shaped presents.
+As you look up, you notice that a lot more Elves have arrived here at the Christmas tree farm.

+In fact, many of these new arrivals look **familiar**: they're the Elves you helped while decorating the North Pole base.
+Right on [schedule](https://adventofcode.com/2025/day/1), each group seems to have brought a **star** to put atop one of the Christmas trees!

+Before any of them can find a ladder, a particularly large Christmas tree suddenly flashes brightly when a large **star** magically appears above it!
+As your eyes readjust, you think you notice a portly man with a white beard disappear into the crowd.

+You go look for a ladder; only **23 stars** to go.

+You have enough stars to **Finish Decorating the North Pole**.

+You help the Elves decorate the Christmas trees with all **24 stars**!
+Now, the Elves will have plenty of time to prepare for Christmas, and you get a well-deserved break.

+Congratulations!
+You've finished every puzzle in Advent of Code 2025!
+I hope you had as much fun solving them as I had making them for you.